 staarter.dev has more features (7 vs 4).
 See the feature matrix above for the full breakdown.

-Choose staarter.dev if you need SEO and Email and prefer its tech stack.
-Choose NextBase if Auth and Documentation are higher priorities.
+Choose staarter.dev if you need Blog and Dark Mode and prefer its tech stack.
+Choose NextBase if Admin Panel and Auth are higher priorities.
 If price is the deciding factor, NextBase is $$150 cheaper.